nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 The source itself does not handle the formatting/parsing of the ingested data anymore.
 The first, observation is that formatting/parsing is tied to formats that may be shared by different sources.
 For example it is possible to read a JSON file, or to receive JSON via MQTT or TCP or Kafka.
 The second observation is that formatting is performance-critical.
 Our current CSV formatting/parsing is so slow that it is a major bottleneck in many experiments.
 By separating formatting/parsing from the source entirely, it becomes possible to make formatting/parsing part of the compiled query.
 This allows for interesting optimizations such as generating formatting/parsing code for a specific schema and a specific query.
 For example, a projection could be handled during formatting/parsing already.

 For the initial implementation of sources and sinks we use simple runtime implementations (non-compiled) for sources and sinks.
 We will support CSV and JSON.
-However, since formatting/parsing is executed separately from the data ingestion it becomes easily possible to create formatting/parsing operators that are compiled to query code in the future.
+In a later design document based on discussion #133, we develop a concrete idea for how to support compilation of data formatters/parsers.

-Todo: provide implementation details on interaction between source and formatter/parser and how the formatter/parser is represented in the query and when it is constructed (will follow with prototype)
+Todo: provide implementation details on interaction between source and formatter/parser and how the formatter/parser is represented in the query and when it is constructed (will follow with prototype).
+The process of

 ## G4
 In PR [#48](https://github.com/nebulastream/nebulastream-public/pull/48) we introduced the design of a static plugin registry.
 This registry allows to auto-register source and sinks constructors using a string key.
 In [Assumptions](#assumptions) we described that the worker receives fully specified query plans, were all sink and source names were already resolved to [fully specified source/sink descriptors](#fully-specified-sourcesink-descriptor).
 Thus, on the worker, after compiling the query, we can construct a source/sink in the following way using a fully specified source/sink descriptor and the source plugin registry: